Jupiter conjoined Saturn on the 21st of December 2020

 Yes, it is entirely possible that challenges over creating a world that truly listens to the individual will arise, especially given other cycles and unfoldments that appear to contradict this ethos.
 But we are establishing a world that is focused more on individualism, within a unified whole.

 But this time is starting off a longer wave that historically has correlated with intellectual Renaissances.
-It is the seventh such wave since the dawn of ‘civilisation’, so let us briefly review the macro themes of the previous six waves.
+It is the seventh such wave since the dawn of ‘civilisation’, which I will take as beginning around 3203 BCE, so let us briefly review the macro themes of the previous six waves.

 The Previous Air Waves

-During the first Air Wave of Elemental Epoch I civilizations got their first taste of human genius with polymaths like the Yellow Emperor, Enmerkar, Gilgamesh, and Imhotep.
+During the first Air Wave, around 2727 BCE, civilizations got their first taste of human innovation with polymaths like the Yellow Emperor, Enmerkar, Gilgamesh, and Imhotep.
 Language seemed to be the focus with the Tower of Babel and the God of Scribes.

-During the third Air Wave Greek mythology emerged, a meta-story that has had a lasting impact on the cultural motif of Western culture.
+During the third Air Wave, from 1139 – 999 BCE, Greek mythology emerged, a meta-narrative that has had a lasting impact on the cultural motif of Western culture.
 The Phoenicians created the first alphabet and King David of the Israelites penned the psalms.
 In the East, it was the time of the Zhou Dynasty’s renaissance under the Mandate of Heaven.

-The great outpouring of Macedonian culture occurred during the fourth wave as Aristotle tutored Alexander the Great to build an empire that would act like an archaic version of the Internet.
+The great outpouring of Macedonian culture occurred during the fourth wave, between 344 and 225 BCE, as Aristotle tutored Alexander the Great to build an empire that would act like an archaic version of the Internet.
 Highways of intercultural exchange stretched from Greece to India centred in Alexandria.
-The development of Stoicism and the quest for moral and intellectual perfection began as the Great Library, Great Lighthouse and Colossus were engineered.
+The development of Stoicism and the quest for moral and intellectual perfection began as the Great Library and Colossus were engineered.

-As we move closer to modern times, we have a broader account of historical trends and therefore can make better sense of more specific themes.
-Whilst there are likely to be darker reactions to the cultural movements, we clearly understand the Church repression of the Hellenistic culture that produced the Dark Ages, during the fifth Air Wave.
+As we move closer to modern times, we have a more detailed account of historical trends and therefore can make better sense of more specific themes.
+Whilst there are likely to be darker reactions to the cultural movements, we clearly understand the Church repression of the Hellenistic culture that produced the Dark Ages, during the fifth Air Wave (452 – 571 AD).
 It was during this time that the Goths, Huns and Vikings rampaged and the legends of King Arthur and the eventual rise of the Merovingian Franks under Clovis I were Europe’s intellectual saving grace.

 In India the Gupta civilization flourished and experienced their Golden Age with extensive developments in science, technology, engineering, artistic expression, dialectic, literature, logic, mathematics, astrology, religion, yoga, architecture, sculpture, painting and philosophy.
 As Bodhidharma transmitted Zen Buddhism to China down that old Silk Road the Guptas back home were playing chess and designing the Indo- Arabic numerals that would become the number system of the modern world.

 Then the sixth Air Wave came with the vibrant Western rebirth of classical culture rediscovered through Arabic manuscripts.
 Marco Polo visited China to experience the vibrant social life of the Mongol-occupied Yuan Dynasty.
 Chinese inventions filtered back down the Silk Road even as Dogen Zenji brought Zen to Japan.
-Osman I created the Ottoman Empire, the centre of Islamic culture for over six centuries.
-While William Wallace was busy liberating Scotland, the Sukhothai were crafting the Thai alphabet and Venice was minting the golden ducat to facilitate commerce for the next 600 years.
+The Ottoman Empire, the centre of Islamic culture for over six centuries, was created by Osman I.

 The Dawn of the Seventh Air Wave